 We consider graphical representations of the protein signalling pathway.
-By using the natural labelling, we construct the dynamic bipartite graph in Figure 7(a) from the first-order differential equations, with the input signal I included.
-The associated dynamic causal ordering graph is given in Figure 7(b).
+Using the natural labelling, we construct the dynamic bipartite graph in Figure 7a from the first-order differential equations, with the input signal I included.
+The associated dynamic causal ordering graph is given in Figure 7b.